-Przebudzenie (Pshed-bood-ZANYA) is the Polish word for “The Awakening.”
+Przebudzenie (Pshed-bood-ZANYA) is the Polish word for “The Awakening” and the title of my new Symphonic Wind Ensemble Fanfare.
 I chose the title Przebudzenie because of my appreciation and understanding of the power of human resolve to rise up out of difficult times.
 The original orchestral version of Przebudzenie was dedicated to Wojciech Lasek, the director of the largest percussion festival in Europe, Drum Fest, in Opole, Poland.
-The fanfare was premiered in 2016 for the 25th Anniversary of Drum Fest by the Opole Philharmonic directed by Nicholas Williams.
+The orchestral fanfare was premiered in 2016 for the 25th Anniversary of Drum Fest by the Opole Philharmonic directed by Nicholas Williams.
 I first performed at Drum Fest in 2008 and since 2012 I have been honored to serve as the Artistic Director for the Drum Fest Marimba and Vibraphone International Competition.
 This fanfare was my tribute to Wojciech’s vision for the festival and for all of the people (musicians, staff and audiences) who have supported and developed Drum Fest into a world-class festival.

 Not long after the orchestral premier of Przebudzenie, wind ensemble director Brad Genevro was on the campus of the University of North Texas.
 I had been a long-time fan of Genevro’s musicianship and his dedication to music education.
 We had worked together at UNT and also when he directed and recorded Stubernic Fanfare at Messiah College in Pennsylvania.
 Brad had just moved to the University of Texas at El Paso and he was looking for new works for his wind ensemble there.
 We discussed Przebudzenie and then later at the Texas Music Educator Association Convention in February of 2017 he commissioned me to write a wind version of the fanfare for the UTEP Wind Ensemble.
 The premiere will be on October 3, 2017 on the campus of the University of Texas at El Paso.
 Also on the program that night will be my concerto Stubernic Fantasy with marimbists Andy and Amy Smith!